 The cookies our site use include the following:

-This is one of the four main cookies set by the Google Analytics service which enables website owners to track visitor behaviour measure of site performance.
-This cookie identifies the source of traffic to the site – so Google Analytics can tell site owners where visitors came from when arriving on the site.
+This is one of the four main cookies set by the Google Analytics service which enables website owners to track visitor behavior measures of site performance.
+This cookie identifies the source of the traffic to the site – so Google Analytics can tell site owners where visitors came from when arriving on the site.
 The cookie has a life span of 6 months and is updated every time data is sent to Google Analytics.

 This cookie name is associated with Google Universal Analytics – which is a significant update to Google’s more commonly used analytics service.
-The new service reduces the reliance on cookies in general, and only sets this and one other – _gat, although Google also say data can be collected without setting any cookies.
+The new service reduces the reliance on cookies in general, and only sets this and one other – _gat, although Google also says data can be collected without setting any cookies.
 This cookie is used to distinguishes unique users by assigning a randomly generated number as a client identifier.
-It is included in each page request in a site and used to calculate visitor, session and campaign data for the sites analytics reports.
+It is included in each page request in a site and used to calculate visitor, session, and campaign data for the site’s analytics reports.

 This cookie name is associated with Google Universal Analytics used to throttle the request rate – limiting the collection of data on high traffic sites.
 It expires after 10 minutes.